By Ben Pensant

 Because now the dust has settled it’s time to let your metaphorical cool auntie take over.
 That your little dalliance with independence didn’t work out is nothing to be ashamed of: when uneducated women think for themselves bad shit happens.
 It’s a fact of life.
 No-one blames you for it and it’s not worth fretting over.
 Seriously, we got this.

-And frankly you have enough on your Jade Goody commemorative plates at the minute, what with watching Jeremy Kyle, shoplifting from Aldi and braying the shite out of your multi-coloured feral children.
+And frankly you have enough on your Jade Goodie commemorative plates at the minute, what with watching The Jeremy Kyle Experience, shoplifting from Aldi and braying the shite out of your multi-coloured feral children.
 Life is grimmer than ever for working-class women, though mercifully not half as grim as that endured by news readers and Hollywood actresses, forced to survive on a few hundred grand a year while their male counterparts rake in twice as much just because they were born without a working fanny.

 But your lot has suddenly become just as difficult, especially those of you lucky enough to have crawled out from under the weight of Turkey Twizzlers to find gainful employment looking pretty and flashing your tits.
 I’ve no doubt you watched in dismay as your jobs vanished overnight, bringing joy to middle-class feminists who spend their lives railing against self-hating women for having the temerity to work where the hell they like.